kaeycer/CODSOFT/README.md

 # CODSOFT
-This directory contains all  my projects from the codsoft web development internship
+This is for all my tasks from codsoft